Did you know there are three categories of security controls?

 What is Physical Security?

-Physical security is the set of measures taken to protect business assets, such as personnel, data, and hardware, from physical threats that could harm, damage, or disrupt your operations.
-It encompasses security measures such as surveillance, access control, environmental controls, and contingency planning.
-Physical security is essential to maintain the confidentiality, integrity, and availability of systems and data, and to ensure business continuity in the face of unforeseen events.
+Physical security is the collection of actions taken to safeguard company assets—including personnel, data, hardware, and hardware from physical hazards that could compromise, damage, or disrupt your company.
+It covers security aspects including environmental control, access control, surveillance, and contingency preparation.
+Maintaining confidentiality, integrity and availability of systems, as well as business continuity in the face of unanticipated occurrences, depends on physical security.

 Access Control Systems